Epirius/Obsidian-Notes/Concurrent programming/exam tips.md

 - the exam will most likely not ask us to write await statements, but it may ask us to interpret an await statement
 - more then half of the exam will be about semaphores

+- may be questions about communicating sequential processes (CPS)